 Breaching a rule may show that the player was reckless in inflicting the harm.
 For example, a player who spear tackles an opponent in a game of rugby may be found to have been reckless, because they knew that such a tackle was against the rules as it carries a risk of harm to the person being tackled.

 However, breaking a rule of a sporting code does not necessarily mean someone will be guilty of criminal assault – a certain level of rule breaking is expected in every sport.

 The rules of a game cannot make something that is illegal, legal.
+This is where criminal law can come into sports.
 Combat sports such as boxing raise difficulties with this rule.
 However, participants in these sports are said to have given their full consent to engage in an activity with a high risk of harm, and therefore criminal liability will usually not arise.

 Do players in every sport consent to harm?